Section 68 of the Constitution Act, 1867: Purpose and interpretation

-Section 68 defines the capitals of the four original provinces.
-The established capitals of New Brunswick and Nova Scotia were continued, but capitals had to be assigned for the two new provinces created by the Act, Ontario and Quebec.
-All four were chosen as capitals in part for military reasons, with two based on the risk of conflict with the United States.
+Section 68 defines the seats of government of the four original provinces.
+The established seats of government of New Brunswick and Nova Scotia were continued, but seats of government had to be assigned for the two new provinces created by the Act, Ontario and Quebec.
+All four were chosen as seats of government in part for military reasons, with two based on the risk of conflict with the United States.

 Quebec City was the oldest city of the four, but had an interrupted tenure as a provincial capital.
 Its military significance was its location at the point where the St. Lawrence estuary narrows into the St. Lawrence River, which was the cut-off point for large ocean-going warships entering the St. Lawrence.
 Quebec was the oldest city in New France, and had served as the capital of the French colony of Canada.
 It had also served as the capital of the British Province of Quebec (from 1763 to 1791), and then as the capital of Lower Canada from 1791 to 1841.
 However, after the creation of the Province of Canada in 1841, Kingston became the first capital of the new province.
 Quebec later served as the capital of the Province of Canada from 1852 to 1856, and again from 1859 to 1866.
 Quebec became the capital of the new province of Quebec on July 1, 1867.